AlexanderSaykov/ETL/README.md

 1.2 ApplicationArguments

-This class is neede for  Concurrentthought.cla to create new arguments for main app
+This class is needed for  Concurrentthought.cla to create new arguments for main app

 1.3 Const